-9. PRIVACY AND ACCESS TO REGISTERS OF REGISTRABLE CONTROLLERS
+PRIVACY AND ACCESS TO REGISTERS OF REGISTRABLE CONTROLLERS

-9.1 Registers of registrable controllers is not to be made public
+9.1 Registers of registrable controllers are not to be made public

-Foreign companies must not disclose or make available for public inspection the register or any particulars contained in the register.
-Auditors are also not entitled to have access to the register.

-For example, if a member of the public or a member of a foreign company approaches the foreign company and requests for access to the foreign company's register of registrable controllers and the information contained therein, the foreign company must decline the request and not provide such access.
+- 9.1.1 Foreign companies must not disclose or make available for public inspection the register or any particulars contained in the register.
+Auditors are also not entitled to have access to the register. - 9.1.2 For example, if a member of the public or a member of a foreign company approaches the foreign company and requests for access to the foreign company's register of registrable controllers and the information contained therein, the foreign company must decline the request and not provide such access.